Munaaf786/CCBPTimeline/README.md

-In this project, let's build a **CCBP Timeline** by applying the concepts we have learned till now.
+In this project, I have built a **CCBP Timeline App** by applying the concepts I have learned till now.

-### Refer to the image below:
+### Refer to the image below for Output:

 <br/>
 <div style="text-align: center;">